 Life sciences and allied sectors are gaining more importance in India than ever before, whether it be industry, biomedical and basic research or the understanding of our spectacular biodiversity.
 We envision India as a nucleus for research in frontier areas in the near future; but for this to happen it is imperative to foster a world-class community of scientists, administrators and policy makers.
-The current scenario of bureaucracy, inefficiencies and poor networking across actors results in wastage of talent and effort.
+The current scenario of bureaucracy, inefficiencies and poor networking across sectors results in wastage of talent and effort.

 IndiaBioscience, a non-profit program, fills a unique niche in the ecosystem of the life sciences